Imperial College London

 A:

-.
 In order to apply for undergraduate courses at Imperial College London, students need to apply through University and Colleges Admissions Service (UCAS).
-Students must note the following details:
+Look at the details given below to be noted -

-· UCAS code for the Imperial College London is I50
+· UCAS code for Imperial College London is I50

 · The course code for each individual course is available in the individual course page or UCAS